platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/configure.md

 You could add as many services to your application as you wish.
-Depending on your application complexity, the `{{< vendor/cli >}} project:init` command might not generate the whole configuration files for you but will get your started with 80% to 90% of it ready.
+Depending on your application complexity, the `{{< vendor/cli >}} project:init` command might not generate the whole configuration files for you, but will get your started with 80% to 90% of it ready.

 ## Manual configuration